 Writing

 I was born and raised in Germany, and while I have written most of my fiction in German, I am increasingly working on projects in English as well.
-Currently, I work on a collection of short stories.
+As a translator, I specialize in texts from English into German.

 Books | Out Soon:

-Walking Herstory New York City
+New York City

 Books | Available: